mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

 Run `pod install` from the `DemoApplication` folder to add Realm to your project.
-Once Realm is added, we can begin creating our Realm classes.
+We can now create our Realm classes.

 # Step 11 - Create a Realm-specific model

-Now let's create a Realm-specific model.
-These classes will either be created as
+Let's create Realm-specific model classes.
+These classes will either be manually
-we fetch data from the API (since we will save these objects to the database) or
+created as we persist data from the API (since we will save these objects to the
-as we load data from the database.
+database) or automatically as we fetch data from the database.

 Realm will take care of the latter case, but we have to find a way to easily map
-API-specific objects to database-specific ones.
-In fact, it will be enough for a
+API-specific objects to Realm-specific ones.
-Realm-specific domain model to be able to map any implementation of the protocol
-that it implements.
-Whether or not it comes from an API is irrelevant (se below).

 Add these two files to the `Realm/Model` folder: